 If you’re purchasing a dutch oven for camping, make sure you get one with legs.
 Here’s a comprehensive guide to cooking with one over a campfire, which is very different from your home dutch oven.
 There are many tips for regulating the oven’s internal temperature, especially if there are wind or external temperatures to factor in.

 Bacon Cheese Pull-apart Bread: Start by thawing out frozen dinner roll dough, cutting each dough roll in half.
 Then, melt your butter and pour it into a 12-inch Dutch oven.
 Roll the cut rolls in melted butter until coated and arrange in a Dutch oven.
 Sprinkle with cheese and pre-cooked bacon.
-Cover with lid and let rise until the dough doubles in size.
+Cover with a lid and let rise until the dough doubles in size.
 Bake over your fire until light and fluffy.

 What Are Good Desserts for Camping?